Creative-Hituu/django-task-manager/README.md

 # Django Task Manager

-A simple yet powerful **Task Manager web application** built with **Django**.
+--> A simple yet powerful **Task Manager web application** built with **Django**.<br>
-It helps users to create, update, and manage daily tasks efficiently with a clean and user-friendly interface.
+--> It helps users to create, update, and manage daily tasks efficiently with a clean and user-friendly interface.

 ---